amiresaye6/printf/README.md

 	 => _putchar

 *********************************************
 may God be with you.
-Amen
+Amen!